 Free CUDA via Colab

-You have training data.
-Maybe the Curator harvested several thousand input-output pairs from your Q1 Opus runs, or maybe you exported a JSONL of customer-support transcripts from your existing ticketing system.
-You want to fine-tune a small open-source model on that data and prove that the result is good enough to deploy.
+You have training data — maybe the Curator harvested several thousand input-output pairs from your Q1 Opus runs, or you exported a JSONL of customer-support transcripts from your existing ticketing system.
+You want to fine-tune a small open-source model on that data and verify the result before renting paid hardware.

 Sagewai's Example 44 orchestrates Colab via Drive-sync.
 Here is the shape: